r0x0r/pywebview/docs/guide/api.md

               fullscreen=False, min_size=(200, 100), strings={}, confirm_quit=False, \
               background_color='#FFF', debug=False, text_select=False)
 ```

 Create a new _pywebview_ window.
 Calling this function for the first time will start the application and block program execution.
 You have to execute your program logic in a separate thread.
 Subsequent calls to `create_window` will return a unique window `uid`, which can be used to refer to the specific window in the API functions.
 Single-window applications need not bother about the `uid` and can simply omit it from function calls.

 * `title` - Window title
 * `url` - URL to load.
 If the URL does not have a protocol prefix, it is resolved as a path relative to the application entry point.
 * `js_api` - Expose a `js_api` class object to the DOM of the current `pywebview` window.
 Callable functions of `js_api` can be executed using Javascript page via `window.pywebview.api` object.
-Custom functions accept a single parameter, either a
- primitive type or an object.
+Custom functions accept a single parameter, either a primitive type or an object.
 Object types are converted between Javascript and Python.
 Functions are executed in separate
-  threads and are not thread-safe.
+  threads and are not thread-safe. `window.pywebview` is not guaranteed to be available on `window.onload` and its access must be deferred.
 * `width` - Window width.
 Default is 800px.
 * `height` - Window height.
 Default is 600px.
 * `resizable` - Whether window can be resized.
 Default is True